gregschmit/omake/README.md

    However, other projects might use these a lot, so if I find that's the case I might decide to implement implicit rules, especially if it's not too cumbersome.

-## Testing Methodology (TODO)
+## Testing Methodology

-I want to unit test as much of the code as possible.

-After that, I want to build a series of "system" tests where we use the compiled binary on a series of makefiles and progammatically check the output (both stdout and filesystem output).
-I probably need to figure out how to check if other files are created by mistake and how to purge them.
+We have unit tests where they are feasible.

+There is also a system test suite in the `tests` directory.
+In this context, "system" tests are directories which contain a makefile, a `mod.rs` file, and any other files needed by the makefile.
+The `mod.rs` invokes a `system_test_cases!` macro, which executes this project's resulting binary against that directory's makefile given the arguments provided and checks STDOUT against the expected STDOUT provided to the macro, and also checks any expected files and their content against the expected files and content provided to the macro.

-I should probably also copy over the GNU make test suite and try to get this project to pass the entire test suite.
+At some point, I should probably also copy over the GNU make test suite and try to get this project to pass the entire test suite.